 Department of Physics, collage of science, Kerbala University

-The radon concentrations in samples varied from (and27.44±4.4 Bq/m3) to (214.61±18.1 Bq/m3) with an average value (65.60±41.04 Bq/m3).
-The annual effective dose vary from (0.69±0.09 mSv/y) to (5.41±2.20 mSv/y) with an average value (1.64±1.03 mSv/y) .
-The lung cancer risk cases per year per million person vary from (12.46±2.11) to (97.45±7.34) with an average value (29.77±18.63) per million person.
-The effective radium content ranged between 0.054Bq/kg and 0.425Ba/kg with an average value 0.131 bq/kg, while the radon emission values for the mass and surface units ranged from 0.410 to 3.212 with an average 0.996mBq/kg.h and 9.040 to 70.703 with an average 21.943mBq/m2.h, respectively.
+Results: The radon concentrations in samples varied from27.44±4.4 Bq/m3 to 214.61±18.1 Bq/m3 with the mean value of 65.60±41.04 Bq/m3.
+The annual effective dose varies from 0.69±0.09 mSv/y to 5.41±2.20 mSv/y with the mean value of 1.64±1.03 mSv/y.
+The lung cancer risk cases per year vary from 12.46±2.11 to 97.45±7.34 with the mean value of 29.77±18.63 per million people.
+The effective radium content ranged between 0.054Bq/kg and 0.425Bq/kg with the mean value of 0.131 of Bq/kg, while the radon emission values for the mass and surface units ranged from 0.410 to 3.212 with the mean of 0.996 mBq/kg.h and 9.040 to 70.703 with the mean value of 21.943mBq/m2.h, respectively.

 Conclusion: The results of the study showed that alpha rays are within the internationally accepted limits and presently do not pose a threat to human health and life in terms of the radiation activity of the investigated narghile tobacco species in this study.